-Valentine’s Day 2022: Check why is it celebrated on 14 February
+Valentine’s Day 2023: Why the Day of Love is celebrated on 14 February?

-Valentine's Day 2022: It is celebrated on 14 February across the globe and is the day of expressing love.
-Couples spend time together, offer chocolates, share gifts, etc. The day is named after the saint; St. Valentine.
+Valentine's Day 2023:Today is the last and the most important day of Love week, Valentine’s Day.
+The day is named after the saint; St. Valentine.
 It is believed that the tradition of Valentine's Day can be traced back to a Roman fertility festival known as Lupercalia, which is held in mid of February.

 Why is Valentine's Day celebrated on 14 February?